cssivision/looli/README.md

 ### Trailing slash redirect

-By default `TrailingSlashRedirect = true` which means if we register path `/a/b`, we can request with `/a/b/`, conversely also success. redirect will work only in the situation that the request can not found.
+By default will redirect, which means if we register path `/a/b`, we can request with `/a/b/`, conversely also success. redirect will work only in the situation that the request can not found, if both define path `/a/b` and `/a/b/`, redirect will not work.

 ```
 /a/b -> /a/b/